 Summary heads of terms

 By submitting an application you will confirm that you have read and agree to the innovation loans summary heads of terms.
+These are part of the terms and conditions you will agree to during your application.

 The summary heads of terms describe the main terms that apply to an innovation loan agreement with Innovate UK Loans Ltd. They provide an outline that reflects the typical nature of the loan agreement that Innovate UK Loans Ltd would consider making available.